Lecture Twelve

 if-then-elif-else

-- to control script according to number of arguments: - if [ $# = 0 ] then- echo Usage: cmd argument1 argument2 ...
-1>&2 exit 1- elif [ $# = 1 ] - then . .- elif [ $# = 2 ] - then . .- else - . .- fi</code>
+if [ $# = 0 ] thenecho Usage: cmd argument1 argument2 ...
+1>&2 exit 1elif [ $# = 1 ]

 for-in

-- a loop variable takes the values of a specified list, one at a time
+foris used to execute statements for a specifed number of repetitions- a loop variable takes the values of a specified list, one at a time

-- to process the arguments passed to a script as a list of strings: - for var in $* do echo $var done
+for animal in lion tiger bear do echo $animal doneto process the arguments passed to a script as a list of strings:

 for

-- forwithout the "in" keyword - loop variable takes value of variables $1, $2, $3, etc.- for args # Note that "args" is a user-defined variable do echo $args done
+forwithout the "in" keyword - loop variable takes value of variables $1, $2, $3, etc.for args # Note that "args" is a user-defined variable do echo $args done

 while